seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-19.md

 * Create a `load-test-create-user` module that will generate random user data through the use of `faker` and `uuid`.

 * Create one or more `json` files that configures the environment for your Artillery test to run on.
-Play around with the numbers for various phases until you find the maximum number of requests your API can make until it breaks.
+Play around with the numbers for various phases.

 * Remember, in this context, "breaking" doesn't mean any 400-range errors from your API itself.
 Breaking means `ECONNREFUSED` from localhost or `503` errors from Heroku - basically, anything that indicates your request never completed because you overloaded the server.